kyma-project/community/sig-and-wg/sig-core/proposals/central-connector-service.md

 }
 ```

 Certificate renewal and revocation is handled by `v1/applications/certificates/renewals` and `v1/applications/certificates/revocations` respectively.
-It was assumed that Application ID will be obtained from the certificate used for accessing the endpoints, however, it needs to by confirmed if it is technically feaseable with Nginx Ingress and Golang.

 ### APIs for Runtimes